Team studies bones to identify the disappeared in Mexico

 Mercedes Doretti, the head of the forensic team for Mexico and Central America, said the investigators prepare carefully to deliver such news to families, because it is a "tremendously difficult moment."

-The Argentines try to leave nothing unexamined, nothing to chance, so a family is left without doubts — even if there is nothing to bury.
+She said the only way to get a family's trust is to speak the truth, no matter how hard it is.
+The Argentines try to leave nothing unexamined, nothing to chance, so the family is left without doubts — even if there is nothing to bury.

-"Sometimes the bone fragments are so small, you can't physically give them anything," she said.
+"You don't want the identification to be an act of faith, but sometimes the bone fragments are so small, you can't physically give them anything," Doretti said.
 "Then there is an issue of trust."

+In that sense, Gutierrez is lucky.
+She has a vertebra — and the hope that something more, some other little piece of Amir may come to light.
+When she has gathered all there is, she will bury it.

+"He will have his funeral, as it should be," Gutierrez said.
+"After that, I will search no more."

 In the last of the boxes from the Dolores Ranch, the gloved hands have chosen 109 fragments that may contain DNA or other useful information to be sent to a laboratory in Argentina.

-The rest is carefully swept into an envelope, every last ash, and closed and sealed.
+The rest is carefully swept into an envelope, every last ash, and closed and sealed as evidence to be held safely.

-In the meantime, Luisa Munoz does not want to leave her house and her little store in a dusty Cuauhtemoc neighborhood, in case one day Luis calls or returns.
+Luisa Munoz doesn't want to lose hope, and will wait for the results of the latest round of testing.
+Her children in the United States want her to join them, but she doesn't want to leave her house and her little store in a dusty Cuauhtemoc neighborhood, in case one day Luis calls or returns.

 Or in case one day, the Argentines give her a piece of bone that will make her cry.